VA Home Loan Learning Center

 Adapted Housing Grants

-VA helps Veterans with certain total and permanent disabilities related to your military service obtain suitable housing with either a Specially Adapted Housing (SAH) or Special Housing Adaptation (SHA) grant.
+The VA helps Veterans with certain total and permanent disabilities related to their military service obtain suitable housing with either a Specially Adapted Housing (SAH) or Special Housing Adaptation (SHA) grant.

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go to font for titles, paragraphs & more.